JaleelB/callsquare/README.md

 A list of things not working right now:

 1. Share screen functionality is not working.
-2. Join functionality for unauthenticated users is not working.
-3. Discord authentication is not working.
+2. Invite email is not working.
+(Using React Email and Nodmailer, email sending works, but Resend with React Email throws this error when sending: "The gmail.com domain is not verified.
+Please, add and verify your domain on Resend".
+The doamin has been verified and an api key generated for it.
+I can't seem to find any documentation or issues online that address this.)

 ## Tech Stack